 Save this pin on your favorite Pinterest travel board.

-What to do on a layover at London Gatwick Airport
+Things to do during a layover at London Gatwick Airport

 When you have a layover at Gatwick Airport, the best thing to do is to jump on the Gatwick Express and head into the city.
 The Gatwick Express takes you between the airport and Victoria Station in 30 minutes, with departures every half hour.